This Renovation Starts With Colorful Green Tile and Only Gets Better

 “The arches and stucco walls helped inform our mood and palette,” says Cohen, who opted for a breezy Mediterranean vibe throughout.
 “The couple loves blue and green, so the home has a mix of both.
 Ultimately, we wanted to create a place that felt easy to live in.
 We used textiles and textures like terrazzo, onyx, linen, and plaster to give the house a relaxed mood.”

 Shop Without a Plan

 Yes, you read that right.
 While Cohen loves being organized, she swears that some of the home’s best details were conceived on the fly before the details were fleshed out.
 “I’m always inspired by what I see,” she says.
 The kitchen’s statement green mosaic floors, for example, were discovered early on in the project while shopping for something else entirely: bathroom materials.
 “We were at the showroom to pick cement tile and fell in love with this one,” remembers the designer.
 The bathroom palette was also a happy accident: “I actually came up with this color scheme in a tile store.
-I had the black-and-white one-inch check near some faux wood tile and loved it.
+I had the black and white 1-inch check near some faux wood tile and loved it.
 I didn’t want to use faux wood, though, so I came up with the idea of cedar paneling.”

 Design With Easy Living in Mind

-Discover more homes we love: IKEA-Meets-Gufram in This Playful Family Home Hillary Kerr’s Silver Lake Bungalow Is a Master Class in Repurposing Vintage Finds Sweden Meets Malibu in This Serene Oceanfront Farmhouse
+Hillary Kerr’s Silver Lake Bungalow Is a Master Class in Repurposing Vintage Finds Sweden Meets Malibu in This Serene Oceanfront Farmhouse